 Here is a quick summary of the questions I’ll answer in today’s post.
 You can click on one to go straight to it, or just scroll down to read all.
 Enjoy!

-Dear Mary: The interest rates offered at most online savings banks like Ally.com for example, are so much better than the brick and mortar bank where my husband and I have our savings.
+Dear Mary: The interest rates offered at most online savings banks like Ally.com for example, are better than the brick and mortar bank where my husband and I have our savings.
 Our rate of interest is terrible!
 But we are hesitant to move any of our savings to an online bank.
 Is it safe?
 I would love to hear your opinion.
 I love your website!
 I have used your recommendations on so many things.
 Thank you.
 Heidi

 Dear Heidi: Online banks are FDIC-insured the same as brick and mortar banks, so your money is equally safe against bank failures.